2008 United States presidential election in California: Polling

-Obama won most opinion polls taken prior to the election.
+Characterized early on as “The Big Enchilada” by some pundits, ultimately Obama won most opinion polls taken prior to the election.
 Until October 9, his lead ranged from 7 to 15 points in most polls.
 However, after October 9, his lead expanded to more than 20 consistently.
 In the final three polls he averaged 59%, while McCain averaged 34%; which is close to the results on election day.

 Fundraising

 Obama raised a total of $124,325,459 from the state.
 McCain raised a total of $26,802,024.

 Advertising and visits

 The Obama campaign spent almost $5,570,641.
 The McCain campaign spent $1,885,142.
 Obama visited the state six times.
 McCain visited the state eight times.

 Analysis

 California was once a Republican leaning swing state, supporting Republican candidates in every election from 1952 through 1988, except in 1964.
 However, since the 1990s, California has become a reliably Democratic state with a highly diverse ethnic population (mostly Latino) and liberal bastions such as the San Francisco Bay Area and Los Angeles County.
 The last time the state was won by a Republican candidate was in 1988 by George H. W. Bush.

 Obama won by a historic margin, with 61.01% of the votes.
 Most news organizations called California for Obama as soon as the polls in the state closed.
 He was projected the winner of the state along with Washington, Hawaii, and Oregon at the same time, whose combined electoral votes caused all news organizations to declare Obama the president-elect.
 The last time the margin was higher in the state was in 1936 when Franklin D. Roosevelt won with 66.95% of the vote.

 In San Francisco and Alameda County (which includes Oakland and Berkeley), four out of five voters backed the Democratic candidate.
 Elsewhere in the Bay Area, Obama won every county by a three to two margin or greater.
 In Los Angeles County, Obama won almost 70% of the votes.
 His combined margin in the Bay Area and Los Angeles County would have been more than enough to carry the state.